Frank-Walter Steinmeier: Relations with Russia

-In June 2016, Steinmeier criticised NATO 'warmongering' on Russia: "The one thing we shouldn't do now is inflame the situation with loud sabre-rattling and warmongering."
+In June 2016, Steinmeier criticised NATO "warmongering" on Russia: "The one thing we shouldn't do now is inflame the situation with loud sabre-rattling and warmongering."
 The CDU politicians Volker Bouffier and Herbert Reul criticised him for his stance on Russia, while his comments were welcomed by the Russian media.

-In their book Die Moskau-Connection, journalists Bingener and Wehner describe the network around Schröder and his support for Putin's policies.
+In their book Das Schröder-Netzwerk und Deutschlands Weg in die Abhängigkeit Die Moskau-Connection, journalists Bingener and Wehner describe the network around Schröder and his support for Putin's policies.
 Steinmeier was part of that network.
 Bingener and Wehner write that Steinmeier considered Putin to be rational and accessible.
 Steinmeier also did not draw any conclusions from the annexation of Crimea in February 2014.
 Steinmeier did not resolutely oppose Putin's logic, in which there is only winning and losing.
 Bingener and Wehner:

 This is another reason why he is well-liked in Moscow.
 He is a rather timid person.
 While his predecessor Joschka Fischer got along with Russian Foreign Minister Sergei Lavrov easily and often interrupted [... him], Steinmeier has a hard time speaking to Lavrov.
-'Dear Sergei', as Steinmeier sometimes calls him, is often harsh and hurtful to his interlocutors.
+"Dear Sergei", as Steinmeier sometimes calls him, is often harsh and hurtful to his interlocutors.
 He doesn't need to be that with the German Foreign Minister.